Chingri Maacher Malaikari (Jumbo Shrimps in Cream of Coconut)

 2. 1.5 tablespoons of ginger paste

-Shell the Shrimps and toss with 3/4 spoon of turmeric, little bit of salt and half the amount of red chili powder.
+Shell the prawns and toss with 3/4 spoon of turmeric, little bit of salt and half the amount of red chili powder.
 Let it sit for about 20 minutes.

-Heat the Ghee.
+Heat the Ghee or the mustard oil.
 Add the cracked cardamoms, bay leaves and cinnamon sticks.
-Once they start sizzling, add Cumin, the green hot peppers and the ginger paste.
+Once they start sizzling, add the chopped onions if you are using and fry them until golden.
+Then add the green hot peppers, the potatoes (if using) and the ginger paste.

-Fry for sometimes till the ghee leaves the sides of the pan, only a minute or two.
-Be careful and see that the paste does not burn and turn dark brown.
+Reduce heat and fry for sometimes till the ghee leaves the sides of the pan, only a minute or two.
+Be careful and see that the paste does not burn and turn dark brown

 Serve with white basmati rice.